 Step 2: Finished product!

 You can stop right here or keep piling on the wreath and make a festive hair crown.
-Set your style some hairspray by spraying it a few inches away from your hair and you’re one!
+Set your style some hairspray by spraying it a few inches away from your hair and you’re done with your chignon!

 Tutorial 3: How to Make a Greek Bun